 The Franco-American Fulbright Commission

 The Franco-American Fulbright Commission was established in 1948 to foster leadership, learning, and empathy between the United States and France.
-Today the Commission provides grants for its laureates to study and to conduct research in the United States or in France, thanks to the funding of both French government, through the Department of Foreign Affairs and International Development, and American government through the Department of State.
+Today the Commission provides grants for its laureates to study and to conduct research in the United States or in France, thanks to the funding of both the French government, through the Ministry for Europe and Foreign Affairs, and the American government through the Department of State.

 Fulbright grantees represent a wide variety of professional and academic domains.
 They create, innovate, discover, and take action.
 They find new ways of thinking.
 They respond to the challenges of their time.